NMFCode/ATL2NMFS/README.md

-# ATL2NMFS
+# atl2nmfs

-Higher-order transformation from ATL to NMF Synchronizations
+Is a higher-order transformation (HOT) that transforms an ATL transformation into a NMF Synchronizations synchronization.